Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
-<span style="color:aqua"><a href="./Intelligent Agent - For Autonomous Cleaning, Exploration & Hazard Detection/" >Intelligent Agent: For Autonomous Cleaning, Exploration & Hazard Detection 🔗</a></span>
+<a href="./Intelligent Agent - For Autonomous Cleaning, Exploration & Hazard Detection/" >Intelligent Agent: For Autonomous Cleaning, Exploration & Hazard Detection 🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> This project is based upon Artificial Intelligence, involving developing, testing and evaluating agents' performance for autonomous tasks such as to clean dirt,  to travel to a place and get back home with what is present at that place, & to bust an invisible object autonomously and accurately based on pure probabilities.</li>